-This research focus examines some of the key challenges in inclusive development and demographic change, including projects on developing African businesses of scale to generate quality jobs, and on connecting green financing mechanisms to priorities of sustainable job creation in the context of rapid population growth.
+This research focus examines some of the key challenges in inclusive development and demographic change, including projects on sustainable financing and green jobs and the development of carbon markets.
 A multi-year project on Social Norms and Accountable Governance (SNAG) seeks context-specific solutions to address collective problems such as corruption through an evidence-based understanding of the drivers that sustain these problems.